Mass media in Vanuatu: Freedom of the media

-The Commonwealth of Nations reports in 2013 that "Vanuatu is widely-considered by independent observers as a country with an unfettered freedom of press".
+The Commonwealth of Nations reported in 2013 that "Vanuatu is widely-considered by independent observers as a country with an unfettered freedom of press".

 Press

 The Vanuatu Weekly is a state-owned paper published in all three national languages.
 The two main daily newspapers are both private: the Port Vila Presse (in French and in English), and the Vanuatu Daily Post (in English).
 The Daily Post has a sister weekly newspaper in French, L'Hebdo du Vanuatu.
 The Vanuatu Independent, Nasara and the Ni-Vanuatu are all private weekly papers.

 Radio

 The state-owned Radio Vanuatu is operated by the Vanuatu Broadcasting and Television Corporation.
 Its origins lie in the colonial era, prior to the country's independence from France and the United Kingdom in 1980.
 During the colonial period it began as Radio Vila, then Radio New Hebrides, initially broadcasting only ten minutes a day.
 As of 2013, it broadcasts "16 hours of news, information programs, music and entertainment".
 The station "has achieved almost nationwide coverage", and, as of 2000, used Bislama "approximately 80 percent of the time".

 Private radio stations are Capital FM 107, 96Buzz FM, and the Christian station Laef FM.

 Also available are foreign radio broadcasts tailored for an international audience: BBC World Service, Radio France Internationale, Radio Australia, and China Radio International.